-- It is university policy that C-, D+, and D- grades cannot be assigned. - All biology and zoology majors need at least a C in this course to graduate in their major. - 98 100% A^+ There is no additional curve!
-An A- or B- may be awarded to students whose final grade is a 90 - 97.9%А fraction of a point below the cut-off if they have demonstrated exceptional work in the class, 88 - 89.9% such as actively engaging in class and office hours and having no missed assignments.
-B+...
-If you discover an error in our grading, please email us within 1 week of grades being В 80 - 87.9%posted: (i) for quizzes & discussions, contact the TA; (ii) all other assignments contact the C+78 - 79.9%professor.
+- It is university policy that C-, D+, and D- grades cannot be assigned. - All biology and zoology majors need at least a C in this course to graduate in their major. - There is no additional curve! - If you discover an error in our grading, please email us within 1 week of grades being posted: (i) for quizzes & discussions, contact the TA; (ii) all other assignments contact the professor.
 Please describe & justify your concern.
 There is no extra credit.
 There are no dropped assignments.
-There are no make-up С 70 - 77.9%assignments (except for exams, see below).
-Instead, you have 20 free points.
-These points 60 - 69.9%D will be applied at the end of the semester.
-Spend your points WISELY!
-You are responsible for regularly checking your grades on Canvas.
-Tip: you can check your F $\leq 59.9\%$. . . "what if" grade in Canvas to see what score you need to get the grade you want!
+There are no make-up - assignments (except for exams, see below).
+Instead, you have 20 free points to apply toward missed assignments or unsatisfactory performance.
+These points will be applied automatically at the end of the semester. - You are responsible for regularly checking your grades on Canvas.
+Tip: you can check your "what if" grade in Canvas to see what score you need to get the grade you want!